DinoChiesa/devjam3-20170405/Labs/Core/05-Securing-APIs-with-OAuth-2-legged/README.md

 Now, let’s test the deployment using the [REST Client](https://apigee-rest-client.appspot.com/).

+1. In the Apigee UI, Navigate to Develop...Proxies...

+2. Select the API Proxy called "oauth2-cc" or similar.

-1. Copy the URL for your OAuth API proxy.
+3. From the Proxy overview panel, copy the URL for your OAuth API proxy.

    ![image alt text](./media/copy-the-oauth-proxy-url.png)

+   The url should end with oauth2-cc; we use cc here to imply client credentials.

-2. Open the [REST Client](https://apigee-rest-client.appspot.com/) in a new browser window.
+2. Open the [Apigee REST Client](https://apigee-rest-client.appspot.com/) in a new browser window.

 3. Obtain an access token.
 Specify these settings:

    * url endpoint: https://YOURORG-test.apigee.net/devjam3/oauth2-cc/token
    * method: POST
    * Body: parameter: `grant_type` value: `client_credentials`
-   * Header: `Authorization: Basic <base64 encoded client credentials value>`
+   * Header: `Authorization: Basic **{base64 encoded client credentials value}**`

    For the value in the header, use the base64 encoded value of consumer key and secret pair that you obtained previously.